nodejs/node/doc/api/esm.md

 >    7. Return the URL resolution of _resolvedTarget_ with every instance of
 >       _"\*"_ replaced with _patternMatch_.
 > 2. Otherwise, if _target_ is a non-null Object, then
->    1. If _exports_ contains any index property keys, as defined in ECMA-262
+>    1. If _target_ contains any index property keys, as defined in ECMA-262
 >       [6.1.7 Array Index][], throw an _Invalid Package Configuration_ error.
 >    2. For each property _p_ of _target_, in object insertion order as,
 >       1. If _p_ equals _"default"_ or _conditions_ contains an entry for _p_,